 For me that found its form in how people connect to each other across societies.
 A degree in Social Anthropology prepared me for no obvious job, but as a student I landed myself a voluntary role in a programme working with street girls in Recife, North-east Brazil as part of my Ethnography degree.

 The girls there, all of whom had suffered terrible abuse at home, were brave and powerful.
 The project had been set up by a feminist lawyer and rather than rescuing the girls from the street, it gave them the tools to leave it themselves.
 The violence and prejudice directed at them as girls was astounding, but the whole ethos of the ‘passage house’ was dedicated to empowering them as women to take control of their futures.

 I worked for the next 5 years in projects in Indonesia, South Africa, east and central Europe and learned so much from the young people I encountered.
 In a girls’ project I worked in in Cape Town, I found the same power and resilience among those young women.

 South Africa of the mid 90s was a deeply divided place and I inhabited two distinct worlds.
-With black and coloured women in the project by day and in the evenings, I would return to a very white world, living in a flat with white friends on the coast and enjoying all the nightlife Cape Town had to offer a young white person.
+With women of colour in the project by day and in the evenings, I would return to a very white world, living in a flat with white friends on the coast and enjoying all the nightlife Cape Town had to offer a young white person.

 I experienced indirectly the racist and bigoted attitudes so entrenched in South African society and I felt a constant personal guilt that I couldn’t do more.